 A couple days ago, when I shopped for Zebra Mocha Cookie ingredients, Reynolds Cookie Baking Sheets were on my list.
 I found them across the aisle from foil, the roll of parchment paper and plastic wraps.
 The precut Cookie Baking Sheets saved me the hassle of tearing off the wrong size (you know how it is), folding up the small piece in hopes of using it in the future and trying again.
 It was nice to have them already cut and waiting for me to unfold and use them.
 They saved me cleanup time for the baking sheets and the table after the mess of melted white chocolate and peppermint pieces.

 It always helps to premeasure your ingredients before starting and this is no different.
-A big thank you to my daughter Tay for getting these ingredients ready for us. 🙂
+A big thank you to my daughter Tay for getting these ingredients ready for me. 🙂

 The recipe for these Zebra Mocha Cookies will instruct you to mix the butter and then the butter with sugar and the final mixing step will involve whipping everything together until the cookie dough looks and feels like a smooth frosting.
 If you undermix them the dough will look a little grainy and you’ll have lumps.
 The cookies are still delicious but they’ll look a little different after they’re baked.